Skip to main content

 Read more on what the research shows about complementary health approaches for altitude illness

-Complementary approaches marketed for preventing or treating motion sickness include acupressure, magnets, ginger, pyridoxine (vitamin B6), and homeopathic remedies.
+Complementary approaches advocated for preventing or treating motion sickness include acupressure and magnets, ginger and the bioactive plant compound hesperidin, homeopathic remedies, music and relaxation, pyridoxine (vitamin B6), and vitamin C.

 • Research does not support the use of acupressure or magnets for motion sickness.

-• There is no evidence supporting claims that homeopathic products prevent or alleviate motion sickness.
+• No evidence supports claims that homeopathic products prevent or alleviate motion sickness.

-• Although an American College of Obstetricians and Gynecologists 2015 Practice Bulletin Summary recommends pyridoxine (vitamin B6) alone or in combination with doxylamine (an antihistamine) as a safe and effective treatment for nausea and vomiting associated with pregnancy, there is no evidence supporting claims that pyridoxine prevents or alleviates motion sickness.
+• Although an American Congress of Obstetrics and Gynecology 2015 Practice Bulletin Summary recommends pyridoxine (vitamin B6) alone or in combination with doxylamine (an antihistamine) as a safe and effective treatment for nausea and vomiting associated with pregnancy, no evidence supports claims that pyridoxine prevents or alleviates motion sickness.

 Read more on what the research shows about complementary health approaches for motion sickness

-• Some evidence suggests that melatonin supplements may help with sleep problems caused by jet lag in people traveling either east or west.
+• Some evidence suggests that melatonin supplements can help with sleep problems caused by jet lag in people traveling either east or west.

 Read more on what the research shows about complementary health approaches for jet lag/sleep problems

-Many products are promoted as “natural” insect repellents, and their use may appeal to people who prefer not to use synthetic products.
-Products promoted as natural mosquito repellents include citronella products, oil of lemon eucalyptus (OLE), and neem oil (a component of agricultural insecticide products that is promoted on some websites for home use).
+Many products are promoted as “natural” insect repellents, and their use can appeal to people who prefer not to use synthetic products.
+Products promoted as natural mosquito repellents include citronella products, catnip oil, and oil of lemon eucalyptus.
 Essential oils and other natural products are promoted to repel bed bugs.

 Read more on what the research shows about complementary health approaches for insect protection